Édouard-Montpetit

 Providing a universally-accessible public transit system is one of the STM’s strategic priorities.
 However, adding elevators to an existing building is a major challenge that requires a high degree of planning and will involve many steps.

-Due to the specific architecture of Édouard-Montpetit station, expansion work will be required on both platforms and the entrance building in front of the CEPSUM.
-This will involve ground excavation and concrete work, to be carried out in multiple phases.
+Due to the specific architecture of Édouard-Montpetit station, expansion work were required on both platforms and the entrance building in front of the CEPSUM.
+This involved ground excavation and concrete work, to be carried out in multiple phases.

 Learn more about elevator installations sites